ubaldot/vim-helpme/README.md

 ![helpme](/shopping_list_preview.png)

-You can also create custom commands to access different notes, like for example:
+You can also create custom commands to source from different files, like for example:

 ```
 command!
 HelpMeNumpy :HelpMe ~/numpy_cmds.txt